d3b-center/pbta-splicing/analyses/total_protein_abundance_distributions/README.md

 Hope-GBM-histologies-base.tsv: Histologies file with relevant IDs
 ```
 ## Folder content
-* `WCPproteomics-abundance-volcanoplots.R` creates volcano plots of the distributions of protein abundances in identified samples with abundance of specific gene highlighted
+* `WCPproteomics-abundance-volcanoplots.R` Creates violin plots of the distributions of protein abundances in each sample with abundance of specific protein highlighted
-* `RNAsplicing-PHOSproteomics-scatterplots.R` Creates scatter plot of differential splicing Psi value and corresponding phosphorylation abundance for specified gene, splicing event, and phosphorylation event

 ### Directory structure
 ```